-Mr Leacock told us there are sufficient staff in the various roles to fulfil the needs of the establishment and clients.
+Ms Hicks told us there are sufficient staff in the various roles to fulfil the needs of the establishment and clients.

-Mr Leacock confirmed that laser treatments are only carried out by authorised operators.
-A register of authorised operators for the lasers is maintained and kept up to date.
+Ms Hicks confirmed that laser treatments are only carried out by authorised operators.
+A register of authorised operators for the laser is maintained and kept up to date.

-A review of training records evidenced that authorised operators have up to date training in core of knowledge training, application training for the equipment in use, basic life support, infection prevention and control, fire safety awareness and safeguarding adults at risk of harm in keeping with the RQIA training guidance.
+A review of training records evidenced that authorised operators have up to date training in core of knowledge, application training for the equipment in use, infection prevention and control and safeguarding adults at risk of harm in keeping with the RQIA training guidance.
+Review of the training records available identified that basic life support and fire safety awareness training for two authorised operators was due for renewal.
+This matter was discussed with Ms Hicks who gave assurances that training for the two authorised operators would be completed as a priority.
+Following the inspection RQIA received confirmation that this matter had been addressed.